ShianweiPang/Chest-X-Ray-COVID-19/README.md

 # Chest-X-Ray-Covid-19
 ### _WID3008 Image Processing_

 Deep learning approaches are widely used to classify positivity of COVID-19 using Chest X-Ray images as it provides promising results with an extended accuracy.
-In this paper, we proposed transfer learning using Convolutional Neural Network models.
+We proposed transfer learning using Convolutional Neural Network models.
 The models that I am using is MobileNetV2, ResNet50, DenseNet169 and Xception which supported by sklearn library to train and testing on the dataset which consists of 3 classes, which are COVID-19, Normal and Lung Opacity.

 ## Objectives
 - classify the patients intro corresponding classes using their chest x-ray images